Palace of the Porphyrogenitus: Architecture

 The Palace was a large three-story building located between the inner and outer fortifications of the northern corner of the Theodosian Walls.
+It is the last remaining part of the late Byzantine Blachernae Palace, and may have served as part of a pavilion.
+It was built to have three stories, and was positioned between two parts of the city's land fortification walls.

 The ground floor features a four-arched arcade, which opens into a courtyard (now used for concerts) overlooked by five large windows on the first floor.
-The top floor of the structure projects above the walls, and has windows on all four sides.
+The middle level was used for apartments.
+The top floor of the structure projects above the walls, and has windows on all four sides and served as a large audience hall.
 On the eastern side is a balcony.
 The walls are elaborately decorated in geometric designs using red brick and white marble typical of the late Byzantine period.